Photon-starved imaging through turbulence at the diffraction limit: Introduction

-We introduce turbulence-aware Poisson blind deconvolution (TAP-BD), a hardware-software co-design framework that enables robust imaging in the information-starved regime.
-Our approach begins with optical encoding, where the SLM applies a sequence of known phase patterns onto the incoming wavefront, thereby enriching the information content of the measurements.
-The subsequent computational decoding is performed by our physics-informed optimization algorithm.
-It solves the joint estimation of the object and turbulence by decoupling the complex optimization into two tractable sub-problems: blind deconvolution and phase retrieval.
-Implemented within an alternating direction method of multipliers (ADMM) framework, this process yields efficient, analytical updates for each sub-problem.
-TAP-BD also integrates a specialized Poisson denoiser to mitigate shot noise \cite{shen_improved_2018}, ensuring the final solution is consistent with the physical models in low photon scenarios.
-Through both simulations and experiments, we demonstrate that TAP-BD achieves high-quality image reconstruction in information-starved regimes, offering a robust solution where conventional methods like AO and speckle imaging often fail.
+We introduce turbulence-aware Poisson blind deconvolution (TAP-BD), a hardware-software co-design framework for imaging in turbulent, photon-starved conditions where conventional imaging methods become unreliable.
+Our approach begins with optical encoding, where an SLM applies a sequence of known phase patterns to the incoming wavefront.
+This process enriches and diversifies the information content of the measurements, such that each frame encodes complementary constraints on both the object and the turbulence, providing stronger cues for reconstruction.
+Because these encoded measurements are often dominated by shot noise in photon-starved regimes, TAP-BD first applies a dedicated Poisson denoiser \cite{shen_improved_2018}.
+This step suppresses shot noise while preserving the structural features essential for accurate estimation.
+The denoised measurements are then decoded computationally using a physics-informed optimization algorithm.
+It solves the joint estimation of the object and turbulence by decomposing the complex optimization into two tractable sub-problems.
+Each sub-problem admits efficient closed-form or proximal updates within an alternating-direction framework, ensuring stable optimization.
+Through simulations and experiments, we demonstrate that TAP-BD reliably achieves high-fidelity image reconstruction in information-starved regimes, offering a robust solution where conventional methods like AO and speckle imaging often fail.